Walter Levin: Palestine

 The Levins settled in Tel Aviv, where Levin's uncle had established a men's clothing business.
-Through the efforts principally of the violinist Bronislaw Huberman, Palestine, and in particular, Tel Aviv, had become a place of refuge for many of the leading German and Eastern European Jewish musicians of the day.
-Levin, now 14, played for Huberman in Tel Aviv, who arranged for him to study violin with Rudolf Bergmann (one of the four concertmasters of the recently established Palestine Symphony Orchestra), piano with Frank Pelleg (originally Pollack), and music theory with Paul Ben-Haim (originally Frankenburger).
+Through the efforts principally of the violinist Bronislaw Huberman, Palestine — and in particular, Tel Aviv — had become a place of refuge for many of the leading German and Eastern European Jewish musicians of the day.
+In Tel Aviv, Levin, now 14, played for Huberman, who arranged for him to study violin with Rudolf Bergmann (one of the four concertmasters of the recently established Palestine Symphony Orchestra); piano with Frank Pelleg (originally Pollack); and music theory with Paul Ben-Haim (originally Frankenburger).
 Levin also met the conductor Hermann Scherchen, who introduced him to the music of Arnold Schönberg.
-In Tel Aviv Levin founded a string quartet which toured the kibbutzim; he also founded a student orchestra which gave concerts in Tel Aviv, and, somewhat later, played violin occasionally as substitute in the Palestine Symphony Orchestra.
-In Palestine Levin also reconnected with his childhood friend from Berlin, the pianist and composer Herbert Brün, who had emigrated in 1936 with a scholarship to attend the Jerusalem Conservatory, and, through Brün, he met the composer Wolf Rosenberg and the writer Wolfgang Hildesheimer, who were to remain lifelong friends.
+In Tel Aviv, Levin founded a string quartet that toured the kibbutzim; he also founded a student orchestra that gave concerts in Tel Aviv.
+Somewhat later, Levin occasionally substituted as a violinist in the Palestine Symphony Orchestra.
+In Palestine, Levin also reconnected with a childhood friend from Berlin, the pianist and composer Herbert Brün, who had emigrated in 1936 with a scholarship to attend the Jerusalem Conservatory.
+Through Brün, he met the composer Wolf Rosenberg and the writer Wolfgang Hildesheimer, who were to remain lifelong friends.

 Juilliard

 Immediately after the war, Levin applied to the Juilliard School of Music in New York, where he began his academic studies in February, 1946.
-At Juilliard he studied with the violinist Hans Letz, and then with Ivan Galamian, with whom he continued to study, at Meadowmount, Galamian's summer school in upstate New York, until 1953.
+At Juilliard, he studied with the violinist Hans Letz, and then with Ivan Galamian, with whom he continued to study at Meadowmount, Galamian's summer school in upstate New York, until 1953.
 Juilliard's innovative president, the composer William Schuman, approved a major in string quartet for Levin, who founded a student quartet in 1946 that studied with the newly founded Juilliard String Quartet, and subsequently became known as the LaSalle Quartet.
-In New York Levin was able to get permission to attend Toscanini's NBC Symphony Orchestra rehearsals and to get tickets to Toscanini's broadcast concerts; he also made the acquaintance of violin dealer Rembert Wurlitzer, who would later play a significant role in providing the LaSalle Quartet first with a set of Stradivarius instruments and then with a set of Amatis.
-In September, 1948, while still at Juilliard, Levin met the violinist Henry Meyer, recently arrived in America from Paris, following years of imprisonment in Nazi concentration camps, who joined Levin's quartet and remained its second violin throughout the quartet's forty-year career.
-Through Herbert Brün, who had come to Tanglewood on scholarship to study composition with Aaron Copland in the summer of 1948, Levin met the pianist Evi Markov, whose family had emigrated to America in November, 1940; the two were married a year later in Colorado Springs, and Evi, who had also gone to business school, became the business manager of the LaSalle Quartet.
+In New York, Levin was able to get permission to attend Toscanini's NBC Symphony Orchestra rehearsals, and to get tickets to Toscanini's broadcast concerts; he also made the acquaintance of violin dealer Rembert Wurlitzer, who later played a significant role in providing the LaSalle Quartet with a set of Stradivarius instruments, and then with a set of Amatis.
+In September 1948, while still at Juilliard, Levin met the violinist Henry Meyer, who had recently arrived in America from Paris following years of imprisonment in Nazi concentration camps.
+Meyer joined Levin's quartet, and remained its second violin throughout the quartet's forty-year career.
+Through Herbert Brün, who had come to Tanglewood on scholarship to study composition with Aaron Copland in the summer of 1948, Levin met the pianist Evi Markov, whose family had emigrated to America in November 1940.
+The two were married a year later in Colorado Springs, and Evi, who had also gone to business school, became the business manager of the LaSalle Quartet.